Offer Offer

 change error log location in SQL Server

-Method #2 – Else, you can use the following path to open SQL Server Configuration Manager.
+Method #2 – Else, you can use the following path to reach to the SQL Server error log location by opening SQL Server Configuration Manager.

 SQL Server Version SQL Server Configuration Manager Exe Location